Gian Francesco Giudice: Research

-The research activity of Giudice mainly deals with the formulation of new theories that extend our present knowledge of the particle world toward even smaller distances.
+The research activity of Giudice mainly deals with the formulation of new theories that extend our present knowledge of the particle world toward smaller distances.
 He is also studying how these theories can be applied to cosmology in order to describe the early stages of the history of our universe.
 His most notable results are in the areas of supersymmetry, extra dimensions, electroweak physics, collider physics, dark matter, and leptogenesis.
 Together with physicist Riccardo Barbieri, he proposed a widely used criterion to test the degree of naturalness of a supersymmetric theory that achieves electroweak symmetry breaking.
-He co-invented the Giudice-Masiero mechanism, which is the leading explanation for the Mu problem of supergravity.
+He co-invented the Giudice-Masiero mechanism, which is the leading explanation for the mu problem of supergravity.
 He has made fundamental contributions to the construction of Gauge Mediation, and he is a co-author of the first papers proposing Anomaly Mediation and Split Supersymmetry.
 He is one of the proponents of a method to compute quantum effects in theories with broken supersymmetry through analytic continuation into superspace.
 Well known and much used in LHC studies is his method to describe graviton interactions in theories with extra spatial dimensions.
 He is also one of the originators of the idea of Minimal Flavor Violation, a paradigm to characterize the effects of flavor transitions in new theories of particle physics.
 After the discovery of the Higgs boson, he computed the probability that the Higgs vacuum undergoes quantum tunnelling, finding the surprising result that the universe is in a critical state which will eventually end in a cosmic collapse.